JoWilks25/food-expiry-tracking/README.md

 - Add Ate & Wasted Filter (UI & Logic)
 - Add Notifications (hardcoded day before and on day of? etc)
   - Add Ability to add a New Notification (including not overlapping with existing Notification)
+- Add upload button for receipt ~~pdfs~~ (UI & Logic) (can't do pdfs with react native stuff so need to read from a plain text file)

 ## IN PROGRESS
-- Add upload button for receipt pdfs (UI & Logic)
+- Update Python script to:
+  - Output structured text file
+  - Include dealing with substitutions
+- Integrate Scrape from text functionaity into App

 ### TODO
-- Add scrape items from receipt button (UI & Logic)
-  - Include dealing with substitutions
 - Add Ability to edit existing Notification when edit expiry date on item